MasterChef Australia in Japan

-Follow Masterchef Australia judges Gary Mehigan, Matt Preston and George Calombaris, and contestants as they journey to Japan for the first time!
-Sponsored by Japan National Tourism Organization (JNTO), Japan Week 2017 will feature episodes filmed at some of the best foodie destinations Japan has to offer.
+MasterChef Australia judges Gary Mehigan, Matt Preston and George Calombaris, and the top 9 contestants journeyed to Japan for the first time in MasterChef Australia history!
+Sponsored by Japan National Tourism Organization (JNTO), Japan Week 2017 featured episodes filmed at some of the best foodie destinations Japan has to offer.

-Against the backdrop of vibrant cities and stunning natural landscapes, and with the guidance of prominent international and Japanese chefs, contestants will be inspired to push the boundaries of their creativity.
+Against the backdrop of vibrant cities and stunning natural landscapes, and with the guidance of prominent international and Japanese chefs, contestants were inspired to push the boundaries of their creativity.